Edmund Bourne

 Edmund J. Bourne is an American self-help author and researcher on anxiety, anxiety disorders and the treatment of anxiety disorders.
 He was the director of The Anxiety and Treatment Center in San Jose and Santa Rosa, California.
 In 1990, Edmund Bourne published The Anxiety and Phobia Workbook, a self-help book that won the Benjamin Franklin Book Award for Excellence in Psychology.
-This book is now in its 7th Edition.
+This book is now in its 8th Edition.

 He lives in San Diego, CA.

 Personal life

 Bourne no longer lives in Boca Raton, Florida with his wife, Tatyanna Peterson.
-He moved to California following the death of his wife in the autumn of 2023.
+He moved to San Diego California following the death of his wife in the autumn of 2023.

 He was born in Akron, Ohio, completing a B.A. in philosophy at Colgate University and a Ph.D. in Behavioral Sciences at The University of Chicago.
 He also completed a postdoctoral fellowship at the former Michael Reese Medical Center in Chicago.

-He is author of several published journal articles and chapter titles, as well as the author of seven books, including the bestselling Anxiety & Phobia Workbook.
+He is author of several published journal articles and chapter titles, as well as the author of many books, including the bestselling Anxiety & Phobia Workbook.
 The Anxiety & Phobia Workbook presents a very eclectic, multifaceted approach toward overcoming anxiety disorders.
-It has sold well over a million copies and been translated into more than a dozen languages.
+It has sold well over 1.5 million copies and been translated into more than a dozen languages.